For up to date live fishing reports, photos, free tackle giveaways - visit my facebook page!

 In December I catch some of the biggest Speckled trout all year, but you need to know which lures work better for bigger trout.
 Hard baits like MirrOlures have put some big trout in the boat for me and for many other anglers over the years.
 One key point to trout I have found is that most days Specks will bite, but what are they eating that day?
 This is when you need to know where to start; what lures to try?
 The series I prefer are the 17MR & 22MR (Catch 2000jr) suspending, 18MR, 51M and 52MR sinking baits.

 Colors; MirrOlure makes a lot of different colors but here are some of my go to colors around Southeast NC area waters.
 MirrOlure color codes: 11, 21, 26, 51, 704, 706, CFPR, CH, EC, HP and Capt.
 Jot Custom color #1 (Pink back/white belly), #2 (purple back/pink belly) and #3 (Blue back/pink belly) colors in 17MR, #1 in 22MR & 52MR (only found at Tex’s Tackle shop) Any local tackle shop can help you with these color codes or at MirrOlure.com.
-Fishing Depths to use these lures; 17MR & 22MR use these lures in two to six feet of water.
-18MR, 51M & 52MR use these lures in four to fifth-teen plus feet of water with current.
+Fishing Depths to use these lures; 17MR & 22MR use these lures in two to six feet of water (suspending).
+18MR, 51M & 52MR use these lures in four to fifth teen plus feet of water with current (sinking).
 If your lure is hitting the bottom go to a shallower running lure (suspending type).

-If you have ever done any trout fishing at all you know that the grub (soft plastic) lures work very well for Speckled trout.
+If you have ever done any trout fishing at all you know that the grub/jig (soft plastic) lures work very well for Speckled trout.
 Good looking scented lures that have been working very well for me lately are Berkley Gulp three-inch shrimp and five-inch Jerkshad.
-Gulp comes in many colors, but here is a few that I like for trout in (shrimp pattern); sugar spice glow, pearl white and newer colors Sangria & Scooby.
-The Sangria color has quickly become my new “goto” Gulp Trout color.
-I have been crushing the trout this fall on this new color!
-Berkley Gulp’s jerkshad in pink shine, pearl white and chart pepper neon work well too.
+Gulp comes in many colors, but here is a few that I like for trout in (shrimp pattern); sugar spice glow, pearl white, Sangria & Scooby.
+The new chrome series of Gulp baits have really caught my eye.
+I have only used them a little bit by so far good results.

 I rig all my trout soft plastic lures on 1/16oz, 1/8oz and 1/4oz jigs heads in colors red, gray, or white and I always use a fluorocarbon leader when trout fishing.
 I prefer Berkley Pro Spec twenty pound in clear, thirty pound if the blues show up in numbers.

 Do not count out live bait if you enjoy fishing with it.
-Try live smaller mullets, mud minnows and live shrimp.
+Try live smaller mullets (when their legal to use), mud minnows and live shrimp.
 In shallow waters of two to six feet I like to float these live baits with a cork and a small treble hook.
 In deeper waters of six to ten plus I rig them on light Carolina rigs with a small #1 or #2 Eagle claw L42 offset circle hook.
 Just wait until you feel that trout take off with the bait and lightly set the hook, remember trout have very soft mouths fast hooks sets but with light power work best.

 Just a little inland in Southeast, NC runs the Cape Fear River and in the Cape Fear there is one of my favorite winter fisheries, the Striped Bass.
 These fish are not the easiest to catch, but they fight very well even in cold water.
 Working drop offs and grass lines on the edge of the river is where you can find the Stripers, using swim bait lures like Berkley Power Bait Grass pig lures and Berkley Gulp Jerkshad.
 These lures should put a few Cape Fear Stripers on your line.
 I rig these lures on swimbait hooks for weedless fishing, (lots of hangs in the river).
 I use TroKar TK170 and TK178 swimbait hooks, super sharp!
 Do not forget that the Cape Fear River Striped Bass Fishery is closed; catch and release only!

-Tackle run down: PENN Battle III DX, Slammer IV & the New Authority Spinning reels in sizes 2000, 2500, 3000 & 3500 for the Redfish, Speckled trout and Striped Bass Rods: Fenwick Inshore HMG 7’& 7’6” med/light (Speckled Trout) and medium action (Redfish & Striped Bass); line Spiderwire Ultra-cast in eight- or ten-pound test for Speckled trout fishing and ten and fifth-teen pound for Reds/Stripers.
+Tackle run down: PENN Battle III DX and New Authority Spinning reels in sizes 2000, 2500, 3000 & 3500.
+Low profile PENN Fathom 200 size, if that is your game!
+Fishing for Redfish, Speckled trout, and Striped Bass Rods: Fenwick Inshore HMG 7’& 7’6” med/light (Speckled Trout) and medium action (Redfish & Striped Bass); line Spiderwire Ultra-cast in eight- or ten-pound test for Speckled trout fishing and ten and fifth-teen pound for Reds/Stripers.

 Thanks for reading, Merry Christmas, Happy New Year, and good winter fishing to you!